Writing Better Technical Docs with AI.

 Step 2: Review the structure

 AI is good at organizing information logically.
-Check:
+Check the output for:

 Step 3: Fix the voice